-Yes, but you may not be able to do so under standard buy-to-let landlord insurance.
-However, many insurance providers offer multi-property insurance, also known as portfolio insurance.
+Yes, many insurance providers offer multi-property insurance, also known as portfolio insurance.
 With this type of cover, you can insure all your properties under one policy, which makes admin easier and ensures you only have one policy to renew.
-It may also work out cheaper than having separate policies for different properties.
+It could also work out cheaper than having separate policies for different properties.

 Where can I find a landlord buy-to-let insurance quote?